Sausage & Vegetable Skillet Dinner Recipe

 - 2 cups fresh baby spinach

-- 1. In a 12-in. skillet, heat oil over medium-high heat.
-Add sausage and onion; cook and stir until sausage is browned and onion is tender.
-Add garlic and pepper flakes; cook 1 minute longer.
+- 1. In a 12-in. skillet, heat oil over medium-high heat; saute sausage and onion until onion is tender.
+Add garlic and pepper flakes; cook and stir 1 minute.

-- 2. Add potatoes, corn, broth and pepper; bring to a boil.
-Reduce heat; simmer, covered, 12-15 minutes or until potatoes are tender.
-Add spinach; cook just until wilted.
+- 2. Add potatoes, corn, pepper and broth; bring to a boil.
+Reduce heat; simmer, covered, until potatoes are tender, 15-20 minutes.
+Stir in spinach until wilted.
 Yield: 4 servings.

 Reviews for Sausage & Vegetable Skillet Dinner